xmonader/letsbuildacompiler-pretty/src/tutor05_controlstructs.md

 Did it work?
 Now, just  to  be  sure we haven't broken the `ELSE`-less case, try `aibece`.

-Now try some nested `IF`'s.
+Now try some nested `IF`s.
 Try anything you like,  including some badly formed statements.
 Just  remember that `e` is not a legal "other" statement.